Science at UM [S03-ep31]: Dear Mosquitoes

-This week in the final episode of A l’UM la science of the season, Frédéric Simard from the Mivegec laboratory Mivegec laboratory and Jean-Michel Salles from the CEEM talk about the cost of mosquitoes, a topic that is creating quite a buzz.
-In the second part of the program, we go to Mivegec where Philippe Boussès opens the doors to a very special collection of arthropods...
-A program co-produced with Divergence FM and broadcast every Wednesday at 6 p.m. on 93.9.
+This week on the season finale of *A l’UM: The Science*: Frédéric Simard from the Mivegec and Jean-Michel Salles from the CEEM talk to us about the cost of mosquitoes, a topic that’s generating a lot of buzz.
+In the second half of the show, we’re heading to Mivegec where Philippe Boussès opens the doors to a collection of very special arthropods… A program co-produced with Divergence FM and broadcast every Wednesday at 6 p.m. on 93.9.

 And here we are again!
-The last show of the season.
-After this, all that remains is the promise of the holidays ahead, the blue sky and sea as our only horizons, the weight of files, orders, construction sites, and students swapped for a few weeks for that of suitcases!
+This is the last episode of the season; after this, all that remains is the promise of the holidays ahead, with the blue of the sky and the sea as our only horizons, and the weight of files, orders, projects, and students traded for a few weeks for the weight of suitcases!

-An international study coordinated by scientists from IRD, CNRS, and MNHN and published on May 17, 2024, in the journal Science of The Total Environment reveals the massive increase in the global economic cost of invasive mosquitoes Aedes aegypti and Aedes albopictus, the latter better known as the tiger mosquito, which have been vectors for dengue fever, chikungunya, and the Zika virus over the past few decades.
+An international study coordinated by scientists from IRD, CNRS, and MNHN and published on May 17, 2024, in the journal *Science of The Total Environment* reveals a massive increase in the global economic cost of the invasive mosquitoes *Aedes aegypti* and *Aedes albopictus*—the latter better known by the name “tiger mosquito”— vectors of dengue, chikungunya, and the Zika virus over the past few decades.

-Between 1975 and 2020, the total costs recorded amounted to $94.7 billion, a figure that is likely to be significantly underestimated according to our two guests who participated in this study: Frédéric Simard, biologist at the Mivegec laboratory (infectious diseases and vectors: ecology, genetics, evolution, and control), and Jean-Michel Salles, economist at CEEM, the Center for Environmental Economics in Montpellier.
+Between 1975 and 2020, the total costs recorded amounted to $94.7 billion, a figure that is likely significantly underestimated according to our two guests who participated in this study: Frédéric Simard, a biologist at the Mivegec laboratory (infectious diseases and vectors: ecology, genetics, evolution, and control), and Jean-Michel Salles, an economist at CEEM, the Center for Environmental Economics in Montpellier.

-In the second part of the program, we take you to the Research and Development Institute (IRD), specifically to the Mivegec laboratory (Infectious Diseases and Vectors: Ecology, Genetics, Evolution, and Control), to discover the largest collection of medically relevant arthropods in Europe, with specimens from 97 countries.
-Welcome to the Arim collection, where Philippe Boussès will introduce you to these little creatures.
+In the second half of the program, we’ll take you to the Institute of Research and Development (IRD), specifically to the Mivegec laboratory (Infectious Diseases and Vectors: Ecology, Genetics, Evolution, and Control), to explore Europe’s largest collection of medically significant arthropods, with specimens from 97 countries.
+Welcome to the Arim collection; Philippe Boussès will be introducing you to these little creatures.

 Co-production: Divergence FM / University of Montpellier